 As traffic conditions get back to normal and people resume their regular driving patterns, it is important to step up enforcement, especially sobriety checkpoints and speeding enforcement if we are to see a drop in dangerous driving behaviors and related accidents in 2021.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons injured in car accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons injured in car accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have suffered injuries in an auto accident, talk to a lawyer at our firm and discuss your legal rights to a claim for damages for your losses.